kumarsushil10/social-and-shopping-ui-android/README.md

 <br>

 # Features:
 * Usage of android Data binding.
 * MVVM Architecture + Clean architecture.
-* Dynamic Usage of Constraint Layout, Coil Image Load etc.
+* Dynamic Usage of Constraint Layout.
+* Coil for image Loading.
 * Theming in M3 for Light and Dark.